2010 Pakistan Premier League

-The 2010–11 Pakistan Premier League for professional association football, was the 7th season of the Pakistan Premier League, since its establishment in 2004, and the 56th season of Pakistan domestic league.
-The season began on 16 September 2010.
+The 2010 Pakistan Premier League for professional association football was the 7th season of the Pakistan Premier League, since its establishment in 2004, and the 56th season of Pakistan domestic league.
+The season began on 16 September 2010 and finished on 30 December 2010.
 Khan Research Laboratories were the defending champions.

 WAPDA won the league, it was their 4th Premier League and 8th Pakistani league title.